New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Discussion and Conclusions

 The realization that the SASI rather than convection can be the primary instability under certain conditions encountered in self-consistent 2D supernova simulations opens up several interesting perspectives: Can a model that is initially dominated by convection perhaps undergo a late-time transition to the SASI-dominated regime if the shock retracts sufficiently far?
 This could, for example, provide an explanation for the late explosions of a $15 M_\odot$ star of \citet{marek_09} and \citet{mueller_12}, which are associated with strong shock oscillations.
 Furthermore, the growth and saturation behavior of the SASI in 3D become a major issues: Could the parasitic instabilities that have been proposed as saturation mechanism \citep{guilet_10} be sufficiently suppressed to allow vigorous SASI activity in 3D as well?
 Could even a partial suppression due to fast advection explain the development of low-$\ell$ modes, which may be inhibited under other circumstances because of the forward turbulent cascade in 3D \citep{hanke_11}?
 Will the $\ell=1$ sloshing mode be replaced by a spiral mode that might spin up the neutron star \citep{blondin_07,fernandez_10} much more effectively than suggested by recent simulations \citep{wongwathanarat_10,rantsiou_11}?
-All these questions will need to be answered not only for restricted parametrized setups, but for the realistic conditions actually encountered in self-consistent neutrino hydrodynamics simulations of a large variety of progenitors.
-The role of the SASI and of convection in core-collapse supernovae as well as their mutual interaction are thus bound to remain fruitful topics in supernova physics.
+Will the SASI saturate at lower amplitudes in 3D as the kinetic energy is shared among a larger number of modes as suggested by \citet{iwakami_09}, or will the kinetic energy contained in non-radial motions even become larger as more modes can be excited?
+Will the growth and saturation depend on the initial seed perturbations and the rotation rate of the progenitor?
+All these questions will need to be answered \emph{not only for restricted parametrized setups}, but for the realistic conditions actually encountered in self-consistent neutrino hydrodynamics simulations of a large variety of progenitors.
+The future exploration of the SASI and convection will also require better methods for discriminating between these two -- possibly sometimes co-existing -- instabilities in the non-linear regime.
+The role of SASI and convection in core-collapse supernovae as well as their mutual interaction are thus bound to remain fruitful topics in supernova physics.